Cicindela hirticollis gravida

 Behavior

 are fast-running, wary, and difficult to approach for photography during hot conditions.
-Exhibits thermoregulatory "stilting" and "sun-facing" behaviors on hot substrates.
+Exhibits thermoregulatory "stilting" and "sun-facing" on hot substrates.

 Ecological Role